fixitsue/fixitsue.github.io/index.md

 classes: wide
 author_profile: false
 ---
-Sue's Maintenance Services covers Nottingham and Derby cities with over 17 years experience.
+Sue's Maintenance Services covers Nottingham and Derby cities with over <span id="years"></span> years experience.
 All our work is undertaken with great care and due diligence.

 <div>
     Our services include: